-Program Activities: Describe any actions that will be taken to implement full participation in PRISM.N/A - American Samoa is not included on the SSDQ map and does not have a color rating.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to implement full participation in PRISM.

+N/A - American Samoa is not included on the SSDQ map and does not have a color rating.

 As a territory FMCSA has exempted American Samoa from PRISM compliance until such time as legislation, rulemaking, or a Territorial action requires compatibility with the PRISM program.